haleB0B/diy-flight-sim-pcb/README.md

 ## About This Project

-This project, created by **hale_b0b**, is a fully DIY flight simulator yoke and rudder system.
+This project, is about a fully DIY flight simulator yoke and rudder system.
 It is designed to be low-cost, 3D-printable, and extensible.
 The system uses an Arduino Nano and potentiometers to read control inputs.

 ### Key Features
 * **Low-Cost:** Built with common components and 3D-printed parts.